secret-hammer/Awesome-Model-Transferability-Evaluation/README.md

-# Enhancing Model Adaptability: A Comprehensive Framework for Evaluating Transferability in Deep Learning Models
+# A Comprehensive Survey and Benchmarking on Deep Model Transferability Evaluation

-This is the GitHub repository for the paper **_Enhancing Model Adaptability: A Comprehensive Framework for Evaluating Transferability in Deep Learning Models_**.
+This is the GitHub repository for the paper **_A Comprehensive Survey and Benchmarking on Deep Model Transferability Evaluation_**.
 This repository contains the experimental code and the comprehensive survey paper associated with our research, which will be updated in real-time with the latest progress.

 ## Overview
 In this repository, you will find:
 - The experimental code used in our survey. (**EMAB analysis** and **estimated transferability evaluation**)